sarukuku/object-joiner/README.md

 **Other details**
 - Clashing arrays are merged and order of array items preserved
-- In objects when a cyclic reference is found is's replaced with a string containing `[Cyclic]`
+- In objects when a cyclic reference is found it's replaced with a string containing `[Cyclic]`

 ## Install